folaaramide/Netflix-Clone-App-Deployment/README.md

 # 🚀 Deploy Netflix Clone on Kubernetes Using CI/CD Jenkins with Integrated Security (SonarQube & Trivy)

 ## 📖 Project Overview
-This project demonstrates how to deploy a Netflix Clone application on Kubernetes (AWS EKS) using Jenkins CI/CD, while integrating static code analysis (SonarQube) and container vulnerability scanning (Trivy) for enhanced security.
+This project demonstrates how to deploy a Netflix Clone application on Kubernetes (AWS EC2-1 master and 1 worker) using Jenkins CI/CD, while integrating static code analysis (SonarQube) and container vulnerability scanning (Trivy) for enhanced security.

 ## 🛠️ Technologies Used
-- AWS (EC2, EKS)
+- AWS (EC2)
 - Jenkins
 - Docker & DockerHub
 - SonarQube